pagopa/io-react-native-wallet/src/credential/issuance/README.md

   }
 );

+/*
-// Parse and verify the credential.
-The ignoreMissingAttributes flag must be set to false or omitted in production. const { parsedCredential } = await Credential.Issuance.verifyAndParseCredential( issuerConf, credential, format,
+ * Parse and verify the credential.
+The ignoreMissingAttributes flag must be set to false or omitted in production.
+ * WARNING: includeUndefinedAttributes should not be set to true in production in order to get only claims explicitly declared by the issuer.
+ */
-  { credentialCryptoContext, ignoreMissingAttributes: true }
+const { parsedCredential } = await Credential.Issuance.verifyAndParseCredential(
+  issuerConf,
+  credential,
+  format,
+  {
+    credentialCryptoContext,
+    ignoreMissingAttributes: true,
+    includeUndefinedAttributes: false
+  }
 );

 return {